fhildeb/lukso-node-guide/6-blockchain-clients/11-peer-discovery.md

 vim /configs/testnet/erigon/erigon.yaml
 ```

-For Geth, raise the maximum peer connection count like this:
+For Geth, raise the value of the maximum peer connection count like this:

 ```text
 MaxPeers = 250